NOTICE TO BAR APPLICANTS

 - IMPORTANT!
-Effective immediately, the Office of Professional Regulation is no longer accepting hand-delivered application materials for bar admissions, including law student registrations and applications to take the Iowa bar examination.
-All application materials should be sent via US Mail, FedEx, UPS, or similar means.
+While the Office of Professional Regulation is accepting hand-delivered application materials for bar admissions, we prefer and highly recommend submitting all application materials by US Mail, FedEx, UPS, or similar means.
+This includes law student registrations and applications to take the Iowa bar examination.
 Any applicable due dates are met if the materials are postmarked on or before the established deadline.
 We recommend sending any such items with tracking—we are not able to confirm receipt of mailings by phone or email.
 We do not recommend that you require a signature, as that may delay delivery.

 - Admissions staff is still working, and no COVID-19-related delay is expected in application intake or processing.
 Character and fitness investigations and reviews are expected to continue under our normal schedule.

 - The court is not currently conducting any in-person oath administrations for applicants approved for admission on motion or by transferred UBE score.
 If you already have set a date to be sworn in by a supreme court justice, you will be contacted with information on rescheduling your oath administration.

 - Remote notarization is now in effect in Iowa after Governor Reynolds issued an emergency waiver of the in-person requirement.
 This can be used to complete all application forms while the governor's order is in effect.
 For information on requirements for remote authorization, please visit: https://sos.iowa.gov/news/2020_03_25-2.html

 - The Iowa Supreme Court has suspended the fingerprint card requirement for all application materials.

 - Changes, should they occur, will be posted on this page.

 - Exam results for the July 2020 exam are scheduled to be released on Friday, September 11, 2020.